swapnilh/whisper/README.md

     python install.py <workloadA workloadB ..> [--build] [--clean]

-List of workloads: ['echo', 'nstore', 'nvml', 'redis', 'mnemosyne'] Use all to build all the workloads.
+List of workloads: ['echo', 'nstore', 'nvml', 'redis', 'mnemosyne-gcc'] Use all to build all the workloads.

 Examples: